-If the process is done correctly, it’ll not only help the producer be successful, but it will also make the consumer happy, and, possibly, provide new employment opportunities for society as a whole.
-Someone will probably need to provide customer support, and technical support, for the goods.
-If this is a tangible good, someone will also need to work in the factories that produce the goods.
+If the process is done correctly, it’ll not only help the producer be successful, but it will also make the consumer happy, and possibly provide new employment opportunities for the society as a whole.
+Someone will probably need to provide customer support, and technical support for the goods.
+If this is a tangible good someone will also need to work in the factories that produce the goods.

-Lastly, marketing will help the evolution of products and services overall, as various producers attempt to market their products and services to consumers.
-Producers will be forced to, not only drive the prices down to compete with other producers, but also improve the quality of products, and, therefore, increase our own technological advancement at the same time.
+Lastly, marketing will help the evolution of products and services overall, as various producers attempt to market their products and services to the consumers.
+Producers will be forced to not only drive the prices down in order to compete with other producers, but also to improve the quality of products, and therefore increase our own technological advancement at the same time.
 These marketing principles can be set by the government, which usually leads to a very poor society, or by the society itself.

 The problem with the latter, is that consumers tend to want a large selection of products and goods to choose from.
-However, the cost is usually only brought down when the producers can mass produce one product, or good, for an extended period.
-The society will demand lower prices, and better products, while the producers struggle to meet those demands, by trying to provide a wide array of products and services, which usually drives the prices up.
+However, the cost is usually only brought down when the producers can mass produce one product, or good, for an extended period of time.
+The society will demand lower prices, and better products, while the producers struggle to meet those demands by trying to provide a wide array of products and services, which usually drives the prices up.

-I believe this definition of marketing is valid because it can be proven by researching any current society that exists today.
-If you study marketing, and economics, you can determine how the two are related.
+I believe this definition of marketing is valid because it can be proven, by researching any current society that exists today.
+If you study marketing and economics, you can determine how the two are related.
 You can also look at societies where the government is in control of deciding what is produced, and marketed.
 You’ll probably see that those societies are usually poor, or at least unbalanced, in a way that favors only a small portion of the society.
-You can also look at the United States, or even at yourself.
+You can also take a look at the United States, or even at yourself.